NIRMALRAJA2206/LateralOffsetEst-Final/README.md

 ## Description

 This project provides a **real-time lane detection and lateral offset estimation system** for autonomous driving applications.
-It leverages **YOLOv8 segmentation**, **regression-based calibration**, and **UDP communication** to estimate the vehicle's lateral position with centimeter-level accuracy.
+It leverages **YOLOv8 segmentation**, **9-point calibration**, and **UDP communication** to estimate the vehicle's lateral position with centimeter-level accuracy.
 The system is designed to run on **NVIDIA Jetson AGX Orin**, utilizing **CUDA acceleration** for efficient deep learning inference.

 ### Key Features
 - **Lane Segmentation using YOLOv8** – Detects lane boundaries in real-time.